-The descriptive analysis was used to discuss the involvement of respondents in off-farm employment, distance to the nearest town and the relationship between them.
-Spatial analyses were done to get the geographic location between paddy farmer's house, on and off farm location including distance to the nearest town.
+The descriptive analysis was used to discuss the involvement of respondents in farm activities, distance to the nearest town and the relationship between them.
+Thus, spatial analyses were done to get the geographic location between farmer's house, farm location including distance to the nearest town.